How To Be Aware Of The Passive Aggressive Behaviour Among Us

 This ability of being able to manipulate someone’s emotional response, makes the passive aggressive person feel more superior, thinking they’re in charge.

-They begin to think, they’re the puppet master who controls the behavior of others.
+They begin to think, they’re the puppet master who controls the behaviour of others.

 The Purpose Of Being Passive Aggressive

-In the short term, for those who displays passive aggressive behavior, doing so can often be more convenient, than confronting the problem itself.
+In the short term, for those who displays passive aggressive behaviour, doing so can often be more convenient, than confronting the problem itself.

 Doing so usually needs less skill, than having to be proactively assertive.